ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 ## Laws

-Just like `Functor` has laws, `Contravariant` also has laws.
-Laws and people with bad taste - there's no escaping them.
+Just like Functor has laws, Contravariant also has laws.
+This is awesome - because laws make our lives easier.

 ### Identity